-Mine tours are an important part of our community engagement.
-In 2015 Fort Knox provided tours to 644 local students, and 250 visitors signed up for community tours of the mine.
+Mine tours are an important part of our community

+engagement.
+In 2016, Fort Knox provided tours to 507 local students, and 165 community tour visitors.
 The community tours were conducted through a partnership with the Fairbanks Community Food Bank.

-February 2016 Page 25
+February 2017 Page 25